mehul422/power-outages-us/README.md

 REC: Regional economic characteristics, with attributes:

-- PI.UTIL.OFUSA: This column represents the percentage of the total U.S. population using electricity in a given state, providing insights into the extent of electricity reliance in different regions.
+- **PI.UTIL.OFUSA**: This column represents the percentage of the total U.S. population using electricity in a given state, providing insights into the extent of electricity reliance in different regions.
-- PC.REALGSP.STATE: This indicates the percentage of the state’s Gross State Product (GSP) derived from the real estate and utilities sector, highlighting the economic importance of electricity consumption in the state.
+- **PC.REALGSP.STATE**: This indicates the percentage of the state’s Gross State Product (GSP) derived from the real estate and utilities sector, highlighting the economic importance of electricity consumption in the state.

 RLUC: Regional economic land use characteristics, with attributes:

-- POPPCT_URBAN: This column provides the percentage of the population living in urban areas, reflecting the level of urbanization and its potential impact on electricity demand.
+- **POPPCT_URBAN**: This column provides the percentage of the population living in urban areas, reflecting the level of urbanization and its potential impact on electricity demand.
-- POPDEN_URBAN: The population density in urban areas, which can help identify high-density zones with potentially higher electricity needs.
+- **POPDEN_URBAN**: The population density in urban areas, which can help identify high-density zones with potentially higher electricity needs.
-- POPDEN_RURAL: The population density in rural areas, which can be compared with urban densities to understand regional differences in electricity consumption patterns.
+- **POPDEN_RURAL**: The population density in rural areas, which can be compared with urban densities to understand regional differences in electricity consumption patterns.
-- AREAPCT_URBAN: This represents the percentage of a state’s area that is urbanized, which can affect infrastructure and energy demand.
+- **AREAPCT_URBAN**: This represents the percentage of a state’s area that is urbanized, which can affect infrastructure and energy demand.

 ECI: Electricity consumption info, with attributes:

 - RES: Residential electricity consumption, with attributes:
-    - .PERCEN: The percentage of total electricity consumption attributed to residential use in the state.
+    - **.PERCEN**: The percentage of total electricity consumption attributed to residential use in the state.
-    - .CUST.PCT: The percentage of customers in the state that are residential consumers.
+    - **.CUST.PCT**: The percentage of customers in the state that are residential consumers.
 - COM: Commercial electricity consumption, with attributes:
-    - .PERCEN: The percentage of total electricity consumption attributed to commercial use in the state.
+    - **.PERCEN**: The percentage of total electricity consumption attributed to commercial use in the state.
-    - .CUST.PCT: The percentage of customers in the state that are commercial consumers.
+    - **.CUST.PCT**: The percentage of customers in the state that are commercial consumers.
 - IND: Industrial electricity consumption, with attributes:
-    - .PERCEN: The percentage of total electricity consumption attributed to industrial use in the state.
+    - **.PERCEN**: The percentage of total electricity consumption attributed to industrial use in the state.
-    - .CUST.PCT: The percentage of customers in the state that are industrial consumers.
+    - **.CUST.PCT**: The percentage of customers in the state that are industrial consumers.

 ---